alexmancheno/alexmancheno.github.io/Labs/lab05.md

 └── bin
 ├── lab05_input.txt
 ```
-You can do so by typing in the following into the PowerShell:
+You can do so by typing in the following into the PowerShell while in the root of your `H:\` drive:
 ```
 > mkdir lab05
 > mkdir lab05/src
 > mkdir lab05/bin
 > New-Item -Name "lab05/src/Main.java" -ItemType "file"
+> New-Item -Name "lab05/src/TextFileInput.java" -ItemType "file"
-> New-Item -Name "lab05_input.txt"
+> New-Item -Name "lab05/lab05_input.txt"
 ```

 3. `cd` into your new project, `lab05`.